Jane Wyman: 1968–1993: Brief retirement and career resurgence

 After Falcon Crest, Wyman acted only once more, playing Jane Seymour's screen mother in a 1993 episode of Dr. Quinn, Medicine Woman.
-Following this, she retired from acting permanently.
-Wyman had starred in 83 movies and two successful TV series, and was nominated for an Academy Award four times, winning once.
+In all, Wyman had starred in 83 movies and two successful TV series, and was nominated for an Academy Award four times, winning once.

 Personal life

 Marriages

-Wyman married five times.
-Her last two marriages were both to Frederick Karger.
+Jane Wyman was married five times, to four men.
+Her last marriage to Fred Karger ended in 1965 and she never remarried.

 Ernest Wyman

-Wyman married salesman Ernest Eugene Wyman in Los Angeles, California, on April 8, 1933.
-Wyman recorded her name as 'Jane Fulks' on the wedding certificate.
-She also listed foster parents Emma and Richard Fulks as her parents.
-In keeping with the tendency of making herself older than she really was, she gave her age as 19 on the document.
-Truthfully, she had turned 16 just three months prior.
-The couple would divorce after two years.
-Wyman kept her first husband's surname professionally for the remainder of her life.
+At age 16, Wyman married salesman Ernest Eugene Wyman in Los Angeles, California, on April 8, 1933.
+She recorded her name as 'Jane Fulks', foster parents Emma and Richard Fulks, and her age as 19 on the wedding certificate.
+Though the couple divorced after just two years, she retained the name Wyman professionally for the rest of her life.

 Myron Futterman

-Wyman married Myron Martin Futterman, a dress manufacturer, in New Orleans on June 29, 1937.
-As Wyman wanted children but Futterman did not, they separated after only three months of marriage and divorced on December 5, 1938.
+Wyman was 20 when she married dress manufacturer Myron Martin Futterman in New Orleans on June 29, 1937.
+She wanted children but he did not, and they separated after only three months.
+They were divorced on December 5, 1938.

 Ronald Reagan

-In 1938, Wyman co-starred with Ronald Reagan in Brother Rat (1938), and its sequel Brother Rat and a Baby (1940).
+In 1938, Wyman co-starred with Ronald Reagan in Brother Rat (1938).
 They were engaged at the Chicago Theatre, and married on January 26, 1940, at the Wee Kirk o' the Heather in Glendale, California.
-She and Reagan had three children; Maureen Elizabeth Reagan, their adopted son Michael Edward Reagan, and Christine Reagan (premature, lived one day June 26, 1947).
-Wyman, who was a registered Republican, stated that their break-up was due to a difference in politics (Ronald Reagan was still a Democrat at the time).
-She filed for divorce in 1948; the divorce was final in 1949 and Wyman leased a home in Palm Springs, California.
-In 1981, Ronald Reagan became the first divorcé to assume the nation's highest office.
-This made Wyman the first former wife of an American president who was still living at the time that her former husband became president.
+She and Reagan had two biological daughters: Maureen in 1941, and Christine in 1947 (born prematurely and died the following day).
+They adopted a son, Michael, in 1945.

+In the aftermath of the premature birth and subsequent death of their infant daughter Christine on June 26, 1947 Wyman separated from Reagan.
+Wyman’s divorce from Reagan was granted on June 28, 1948 and finalized on July 18, 1949.
+Wyman leased a home in Palm Springs, California.
+Wyman, who was a registered Republican, said that their divorce was due to political differences; Ronald Reagan was still a Democrat at the time.

+When Reagan was inaugurated as president on January 20, 1981, Wyman became the first ex-wife of a U.S. president in American history.
 Although she remained silent during Reagan's political career, she told a newspaper interviewer in 1968 that this was not because she was bitter or because she did not agree with him politically:

-In spite of her divorce, according to her former personal assistant, Wyman still voted for her former husband in the 1980 and 1984 presidential elections.
+When Reagan died in 2004, Wyman issued a statement, saying, "America has lost a great president.
+And a great, kind and gentle man."